MIDFIELDR/midfieldr/README.md

 This package provides functions to access, manipulate, and graph student record data.
-To illustrate the workflow, we would use these functions to compute and display a persistence metric such as “stickiness”:
+To illustrate the workflow, we would use these functions to compute and display the “stickiness” persistence metric:

   - `cip_filter()` to filter programs from the CIP data.
   - `cip6_select()` to select 6-digit CIPs and add custom labels.